While we’re all for making an honest living, there’s nothing quite like the joy a bit of free money brings.

 Skyscanner has a comprehensive guideline on how to determine your eligibility and the process of applying for a refund.

-If you have any more ideas to add to this list, please mention them in the comment section below and we’ll update accordingly!
+If you have any more ideas to add to this list, please mention them in the comment section below.
+We’ll update accordingly!

 phone and broadband companies